• Skip to content

 When pay increases and/or bonuses are tied to the performance appraisal process, staff can see a direct correlation between performance and financial rewards.

-This cause and effect is what motivates and encourages employees to perform at higher levels.
+This cause and effect motivates and encourages employees to perform at higher levels.

 5. Under-performers Identified and Eliminated